Subscribe to our newsletter

 PostHog Screenshot

-PostHog is another marketing feature-rich alternative to Google Analytics, most akin to Matomo with support for features like product analytics, A/B testing, session replay, and feature flags alongside web analytics.
+PostHog is marketing feature-rich alternative to Google Analytics, most akin to Matomo with support for features like product analytics, A/B testing, session replay, and feature flags alongside web analytics.
 As of the time of writing, the platform's page boasts itself as "8+ products in one".

 Unlike Matomo, however, PostHog seems to have struck a better visual balance between its dashboard and the amount of features it offers – even if it isn't the prettiest interface to look at.
-PostHog's tracking capabilities also rely on a much beefier JavaScript snippet to be pasted into a site's HTML headers to accommodate its various capabilities.
+PostHog's tracking capabilities also rely on a much beefier JavaScript snippet pasted into a site's HTML headers to accommodate its various capabilities.

 PostHog provides an MIT-licensed self-hosted version for those looking to deploy the platform on their own, but does limit its feature set in an effort to push users to its cloud hosted offering.
 The deployment process may also be a bit daunting given the number of containers required for full functionality.